lhotse-speech/lhotse/README.md

     from lhotse.tools import install_sph2pipe
     install_sph2pipe()

 It will download it to `~/.lhotse/tools`, compile it, and auto-register in `PATH`.
 The program should be automatically detected and used by Lhotse.

 ## Examples

 We have example recipes showing how to prepare data and load it in Python as a PyTorch `Dataset`.
 They are located in the `examples` directory.

-A short snippet to show how Lhotse can make audio data prepartion quick and easy:
+A short snippet to show how Lhotse can make audio data preparation quick and easy:

 ```python
 from torch.utils.data import DataLoader